Passports and Visas

-Campus France: You must first create and complete an application with Campus France.
+- Campus France: You must first create and complete an application with Campus France.
 You will have to upload the official acceptance letter from your home institution so you will not be able to finish this part until you have been accepted.
-The application process can begin no sooner than 90 days before the departure date, but students may start the Campus France application as soon as they have received their acceptance letter.
+Students may start the Campus France application as soon as they have received their acceptance letter.
 It is strongly recommended that students begin the process at the earliest possible time in the event of unforeseeable delays.

-ALL students should begin the visa process as soon as possible as it can take eight weeks for the consulate to issue the visa, depending on your jurisdiction.
+ALL students should begin the visa process as soon as possible as appointments at the VFS center can fill up!
+It can take several weeks for the consulate to issue the visa, depending on your jurisdiction.
 Students should verify estimated wait times with their specific consulates and plan accordingly.